You are here:

 The cause of atopic dermatitis is not known, but the disease seems to result from a combination of genetic (hereditary) and environmental factors.

 Children are more likely to develop this disorder if a parent has had it or another atopic disease like asthma or hay fever.
 If both parents have an atopic disease, the likelihood increases.
 Although some people outgrow skin symptoms, approximately half of children with atopic dermatitis go on to develop hay fever or asthma.
-Environmental factors can bring on symptoms of atopic dermatitis at any time in individuals who have inherited the atopic disease trait.
+Environmental factors can bring on symptoms of atopic dermatitis at any time in affected individuals.

 Atopic dermatitis is also associated with malfunction of the body’s immune system: the system that recognizes and helps fight bacteria and viruses that invade the body.
-Scientists have found that people with atopic dermatitis have a low level of a cytokine (a protein) that is essential to the healthy function of the body’s immune system and a high level of other cytokines that lead to allergic reactions.
-The immune system can become misguided and create inflammation in the skin even in the absence of a major infection.
+The immune system can become misguided and create inflammation in the skin, even in the absence of a major infection.
 This can be viewed as a form of autoimmunity, where a body reacts against its own tissues.

 In the past, doctors thought that atopic dermatitis was caused by an emotional disorder.
 We now know that emotional factors, such as stress, can make the condition worse, but they do not cause the disease.

 - Atopic pleat (Dennie-Morgan fold)—an extra fold of skin that develops under the eye